 How Long Does Divorce Take in California

 A divorce can be initiated by one partner or both spouses during the entire married life.

 For the court to formally grant a divorce, the spouses must wait 6 months.
 This period is the shortest one for the parties to regain single status, if there are legal grounds for it.
 Depending on the complexity of the court case, the duration of the divorce can be longer than six months and even reach several years if the case is contested.

 Outcomes of Annulment and Divorce

-Annulment of marriage and divorce in California have different consequences for spouses.
+Annulment of marriage and divorce in CA have different consequences for spouses.
 Firstly, do not forget that both marriage annulment and divorce are not free: the cost of annulment is approximately $435-$450 while the divorce may cost much more than $10000.

 When it comes to the financial outcomes, there are certain obligations between the ex-spouses after the divorce like alimony payments or the right to receive a portion of the profits/property.
 In contrast, if the nullity of marriage in California is declared by the court, the spouses are returned to their pre-marital financial state, and neither partner is entitled to alimony or other payments from the other party.
 An exception is a situation when one of the spouses, a so-called putative spouse, believed that the marriage was legal during its duration.
 In such a case, the court can divide property or order alimony payments.

 During both an annulment and a divorce, spouses can make decisions about their common children.
-There is a presumption of paternity in California.
-According to the Uniform Paternity Act, children born in a marriage or within 300 days of that marriage being annulled are presumed legitimate children.
+There is a presumption of paternity in CA. According to the Uniform Paternity Act, children born in a marriage or within 300 days of that marriage being annulled are presumed legitimate children.
 Still, the court will only be able to make orders regarding child custody, parenting time, and visitations if the father provides written consent that he is a parent or if the procedure of establishing parentage is performed.